Probing Cosmic Ray Composition and Muon-philic Dark Matter via Muon Tomography

 Traditional DM experiments, such as XENON1T \cite{Aprile2017} and PandaX \cite{PhysRevLett.119.181302}, treat atomic nuclei as quasi-static targets, assuming DM to be the incident particle.
 In contrast, in this experiment, the average energy of cosmic-ray muons at sea level is approximately 3-4 GeV, placing them in a relativistic state.
 Therefore, from the perspective of the high-speed incident muons, DM is essentially at rest.

 The calculation of the muon–DM scattering cross section requires several physical inputs.
-These include the sea-level muon flux $F_{\mu} \approx 1/60~\rm{s^{-1}cm^{-2}}$, the DM mass $M_{\rm{DM}}$, and a detection efficiency of $\epsilon_1 = (54.02 \pm 2.72)\%$ for the full four-layer RPC system.
+These include the sea-level muon flux $F_{\mu} \approx 1/60~\rm{s^{-1}cm^{-2}}$, the DM mass $M_{\rm{DM}}$, and a detection efficiency of $\epsilon_1 = (53.68 \pm 2.88)\%$ for the full four-layer RPC system.
 In the subsequent analysis, the same selection criteria used in the fit are applied: scattering angles in the range of 0.05 to 0.5 rad and scattering positions within $X$, $Y$, $Z$ $\in$ (-110 mm, 110 mm).
 Therefore, $V$ is the sensitive volume, given as 22 cm $\times$ 22 cm $\times$ 22 cm $=$ 10,648 $\rm{cm^3}$.

-To further suppress the background, it is required that the reconstructed scattering points be located within the sensitive volume, which is a reasonable condition.
-Accordingly, $\Omega_a$ is introduced to represent the angular acceptance probability of the detection system for signal events under this geometric configuration.
-The angular acceptance probabilities for different $M_{\rm{DM}}$ assumptions are listed in Table~\ref{tab:bkgnum_sigeff}.
-The calculation of $\Omega_a$ presented here includes the detection efficiency of the muon tomography system.
-The detection efficiency must also be taken into account when computing $\Omega_a$.
-Here, the efficiency does not refer to the probability that all four detector layers are triggered.
+To further suppress background, reconstructed scattering points are required to lie within the sensitive volume.
+Accordingly, $\Omega_a$ is defined as the angular acceptance probability for signal events under this geometry, with values for different $M_{\rm{DM}}$ assumptions listed in Table~\ref{tab:bkgnum_sigeff}.
+Here, the detection efficiency does not refer to the probability that all four detector layers are triggered.
 Instead, since $\Omega_a$ is defined as the fraction of signal events where the lower two layers are triggered, given that the upper two layers have already been triggered, the relevant detection efficiency, $\epsilon_2$, corresponds to the product of the efficiencies of the lower two layers.
-This yields $\epsilon_2$ = $(70.85 \pm 2.80)\%$.
+This yields $\epsilon_2$ = $(71.32 \pm 2.57)\%$.

 Eq.~(\ref{eq:6}) follows from the above considerations.